benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Elijah Manor has an Egghead lesson on using the new profiler enabled with React 16.5.0
   * Can generate flame charts
-  * Brian Vaughn has been doing a lot of work in this area
+  * Brian Vaughn did a lot of the work to enable this
   * This just landed last week!

 =====